ARTHRITIS, OSTEOARTHRITIS, RHEUMATOID ARTHRITIS, GOUT, LUPUS

 It has been recently discovered that osteoarthritis involves not only the cartilage degeneration but the entire joint area, including the underlying bones and synovial membrane.
 The cells in all these three tissues start degenerating for some reason.
 And we are told that the reason why they degenerate is unknown.

-In addition, we also know now that condition of the joint cartilage depends on health and activity of chondrocytes (the only cells found in healthy cartilage) which produce and maintain the cartilaginous matrix that consists mainly of collagen and proteoglycans.
+We also know now that condition of the joint cartilage depends on health and activity of chondrocytes (the only cells found in healthy cartilage) which produce and maintain the cartilaginous matrix that consists mainly of collagen and proteoglycans.
 It is believed that degeneration of cartilage in osteoarthritis involves two phases: a biosynthetic phase, during which chondrocytes desperately try to repair the damaged matrix; and a degradative phase, in which the activity of enzymes produced by the chondrocytes digests the matrix, matrix synthesis (regeneration) is inhibited, and the consequent erosion of the cartilage is accelerated.
 It means that at some point the biosynthetic anabolic activity is unable to keep pace with the degradative catabolic activity, and degeneration of the tissue results.
 The question, however, is why the cartilage retains function for many years, and then begins to erode rapidly.

 Our bodies are in a constant state of repair and we are able to heal naturally but in order to reverse various damages associated with arthritis, bulging disc, etc. we must provide the body with oxygen, vitamins, minerals, antioxidants, amino acids, healthy fatty acids (such as omega 3) and everything else it requires in order to prevent damage or heal itself.
 Proper internal hydration of the body (including joints and bones) through drinking distilled (perfectly clean) or at least properly filtered water is also crucial.